 Destroy the jar

-You can destroy the jar to make sure no attached energy will stay there.
+You can destroy the jar to ensure no attached energy stays there.
 I highly recommend for you to not reuse the same jar for another spell!

 Bury the remains or disperse them in a river